Rotavirus Advocacy Activities

-Each year, rotavirus kills nearly half a million children and hospitalizes millions more.
+Each year, rotavirus kills more than 200,000 children and hospitalizes millions more.
 Rotavirus is the most common cause of diarrheal hospitalizations and deaths among children worldwide.
 Development of a rotavirus vaccine has been a global health priority for many years, and with two vaccines currently on the market and several more under development, the promise of prevention is now becoming reality in several parts of the world.

-Additionally, Sabin co-hosts bi-annual international symposia that bring together scientists, clinicians, public health professionals, immunizations leaders, vaccine industry representatives and donors to share the latest research and assist in the development of strategies to make rotavirus vaccines available to children around the world.
-The Eleventh International Rotavirus Symposium was held in September 2014 in New Delhi, India.
-At the three-day conference, more than 600 experts from 56 countries examined new surveillance data and studies demonstrating the impact of vaccination for rotavirus, a leading cause of severe and fatal diarrhea in children under five worldwide.
+Additionally, Sabin co-hosts biennial international symposia that bring together scientists, clinicians, public health professionals, immunizations leaders, vaccine industry representatives and donors to share the latest research and assist in the development of strategies to make rotavirus vaccines available to children around the world.
+The 12th International Rotavirus Symposium was held in September 2016 in Melbourne, Australia.
+At the three-day conference, stakeholders from more than 50 countries examined new surveillance data and studies demonstrating the impact of vaccination for rotavirus.